eclipse-archived/ceylon-lang.org/documentation/1.1/tour/inheritance.md

     }

-You can refine any function or non-`variable` value using this streamlined syntax.
+You can refine any method or non-`variable` attribute using this streamlined syntax.

 Note that this shortcut syntax does not allow annotations.
 If you need to